tncor/tnaps-wiki/pages/Home.md

-##Welcome to the TNAPS Wiki
+## Welcome to the TNAPS Wiki

 TNAPS is a free cross-platform application server for .NET, Mono, and Java, with excellent component-driven architecture.
-And yes, it will support scripting languages (Ruby, Python and JavaScript) using DLR in the upcoming releases.
+And yes, it will support scripting languages (Ruby, Python and JavaScript) using DLR in future.

+### Important

+This wiki documentation is in active development, so many pages are not written yet.
+If you see something like [[Page reference]] with rose color it means that we are still working on this page and it is not available for now.

+You can always help us to improve this documentation.
+Please check contribute to TNAPS wiki section below to learn how.

 ### Introduction to TNAPS

-The [[high level tour of TNAPS|Concepts]] will give you a thorough overview of concepts and architectural decisions at work in TNAPS.
+[[The high level tour of TNAPS|Concepts]] will give you a thorough overview of concepts and architectural decisions at work in TNAPS.

+### Installation

+To give TNAPS a test drive check [[installation]] page for instructions on running at your platform.

+### Your First App

+No deep diving, just take this tutorial and [[run your first app|First App]] in 10 minutes.

+No time to try?
+No problem - we've created a [[bunch of samples|Samples]] just to give you a short start.

 ### Development with TNAPS